Loading slang details...

 Formality

-Situationship means Romantic/sexual relationship with no official label or commitment.
+situationship means A romantic or sexual connection that stays deliberately undefined — more than friends, less than official.
 It is best read as global slang associated with Global.

 Sensitive: sexual